Simulating frequency splittings and loss in Fabry-P\'erot cavities: Theory

 The cavity is thus characterized by 3-4 length scales: (i) optical wavelength $\lambda$, (ii) cavity length $L$, (iii) mirror radius of curvature $R_{\rm m}$, and in the case of Gaussian geometry (iv) mirror depth $h$.
 Because Maxwell's equations are scale invariant, the absolute lengths do not matter, only their ratios.
 All results will therefore be presented in dimensionless ratio's.

 An important characteristic of an optical resonator, if to be used for QED-experiments or applications, is the loss, or alternatively the finesse.
-Since the simulation uses ideal mirrors that reflect $100\%$, our simulated loss is `mode mismatching loss'.
+Since the simulation uses ideal mirrors that reflect $100\%$, our simulated loss is only caused by power leaking out in the transverse direction.
 The imaginary part of the simulated complex eigenfrequencies characterizes the exponential decay of the electric field.
-This simulated loss can thus be expressed in finesse $F$ as:
+We express the simulated loss in finesse $F$ as:

 where $A$ is the relative intensity loss per roundtrip.